Klaus Scherer

-Klaus Rainer Scherer (born 1943) is former Professor of Psychology and director of the Swiss Center for Affective Sciences in Geneva.
+Klaus Rainer Scherer (born 1943) is professor emeritus of psychology and director of the Swiss Center for Affective Sciences in Geneva.
 He is a specialist in the psychology of emotion.

 He is known for editing the Handbook of Affective Sciences and several other influential articles on emotions, expression, personality and music.

 He is also a founding editor of the APA journal Emotion.

+Education

+Scherer received a PhD from Harvard University in 1970.

+In 1990 he was elected a member of the Academia Europaea.

 The Component Process Model

 The Component Process Model (CPM) is Scherer's major theory of emotions.
 It regards emotions as the synchronisation of many different cognitive and physiological components.
 Emotions are identified with the overall process whereby low level cognitive appraisals, in particular the processing of relevance, trigger bodily reactions, behaviours and subjective feelings.